mrtelecaster/game-orbits/README.md

 mean the first time compiling unit tests will take a significant amount of time as it compiles Bevy along with the tests.
 Building the library itself or its documentation should be quite fast.

+## References

+- [*Orbital Mechanics*](http://www.braeunig.us/space/orbmech.htm) by Robert A. Braeunig
+- [OrbiterWiki](https://www.orbiterwiki.org/wiki/Main_Page) for orbital parameters for various moons
+- [Wikipedia](https://wikipedia.org) for its helpful diagrams of various concepts and generally being a great provider of free information